The School of Geography, Environment and Earth Science works closely with three research centres at Victoria.

 Antarctic Research Centre

-The Antarctic Research Centre (ARC) is a centre of research excellence within the Faculty of Science and reports directly to the Pro Vice-Chancellor of the Faculty.
-It is located within the School of Geography, Environment and Earth Sciences, with which it shares academic staff and facilities.
+The Antarctic Research Centre (ARC) is a centre of research excellence within the Faculty of Science and reports directly to the Dean of Science.
+It is located with the School of Geography, Environment and Earth Sciences, with which it shares some academic staff and facilities.

 The Centre also contributes to both undergraduate and postgraduate teaching and research supervision in sedimentology, glaciology, paleoclimatology and Antarctic affairs.